Fish in a Drawer: Reception

-"Fish in a Drawer" was broadcast on May 5, 2008 on CBS, and was watched by 13.61 million viewers, making it the night's third most watched show, behind CSI: Miami and Dancing with the Stars.
+"Fish in a Drawer" was broadcast on May 5, 2008 on CBS, and was watched by 13.61 million viewers, that night beating The Big Bang Theory with 7.38 million viewers and making it the night's third most watched show, behind CSI: Miami and Dancing with the Stars.
 The episode was the fifth most watched program on CBS in the week of May 5 to May 11, 2008.

 Allison Waldman of AOL's TV Squad, stated that she found the corresponding CSI: Crime Scene Investigation episode Emmy Award worthy, while she found "Fish in a Drawer", "not rip-roaring, but still good".
 Andy Grieser of Zap2it, said that he was attracted to the episode due to the news about the crossover, he stated he found the Faux-Catherine "brilliant" and that "the grainy flashbacks were the best parts".

-Conchata Ferrell submitted this episode for consideration for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for the 60th Primetime Emmy Awards, but did not end up being nominated.
+Conchata Ferrell submitted this episode for consideration for the Primetime Emmy Award for Outstanding Supporting Actress in a Comedy Series for the 60th Primetime Emmy Awards but did not end up being nominated.
 The director of this episode, Jeff Melman, also submitted this episode for consideration for Outstanding Directing for a Comedy Series, but was not nominated either.